Okino's mirror set of U3D import and export converter

 Once you have converted your 3D scene data to the U3D file format it can be embedded in an Adobe PDF file in the following manner:

-Make sure you have Adobe Acrobat Professional installed on your computer and licensed.
-Version 7 or
+Make sure you have Adobe Acrobat Pro installed on your computer and licensed.
+For the older

 You can easily umbed the U3D file within a new PDF file by using the 'File / Create PDF / From File' menu